-The challenges and opportunities for high-rise buildings
+The challenge and opportunities for multi-residential buildings

-How we work with buildings:
+How we worked with multi-residential buildings:

 - Profile success and identify solutions that can be scaled up.
-TEA profiles success stories so that lessons from leading buildings can be shared far beyond the project.

 Thank you to our generous funders

-This project is funded by the Ontario Trillium Foundation (OTF), an agency of the Government of Ontario, and one of Canada’s leading granting foundations.
+The Zero Waste High-Rise Project was funded by the Ontario Trillium Foundation (OTF), an agency of the Government of Ontario, and one of Canada’s leading granting foundations.
 OTF awarded $108 million to 629 projects last year to build healthy and vibrant communities in Ontario.

 This project was also supported by researchers at the University of Toronto and has research funding from the Social Science and Humanities Research Council.